 Will I go back?
-Possibly, but only if I’m sure we wouldn’t encounter the same crowd we did during our visit this month.
+Probably not, unless we’re sure we wouldn’t encounter the same huge crowd.
+A friend of mine has been here a few weeks prior, and his experience wasn’t as bad.
 As you can probably tell from the kinds of places we visit, Hali and I prefer off-the-beaten finds.
-Not because we’re “hippie” travelers but because these offer quiet and nature that is relaxing to the soul.

 P.S.
 This is part of our Sagada-Maligcong trip.
 Check out our next destination in Benguet: Mount Kofafey and Maligcong rice terraces.